-Evidence-based treatment guidelines for sexually transmitted infections developed with and for female sex workers
+Evidence-based treatment guidelines for sexually transmitted infections developed with and for female sex workers (PDF)

 Behets,Frieda M.T.F.; Rasolofomana,Justin Ranjalahy; van Damme,Kathleen; Vaovola,Georgine; Andriamiadana,Jocelyne; Ranaivo,Adeline; McClamroch,Kristi; Dallabetta,Gina; van Dam,C.Johannes; Rasamilalao,Desire; Rasamindra,Andry; Mad-STI Working Group